tma02/ducky/README.md

 #### Lobby code

-Ducky will generate a random lobby code during startup.
+If the `lobby_code` config field is not set, Ducky will generate a random lobby code during startup.
 This code will be among the last lines printed during initialization.

 ```
 [ducky] Lobby code: ABC123